unisonweb/unison/docs/LanguageReference.md

 ex2 a b =
   -- doesn’t refer to x in outer scope id : ∀ x . x -> x
-  id x = x
+  id v = v
-  id 42
+  temp = id 42
   id a
 ```

+Note that here the type variable `x` in the type of `id` gets instantiated to two different types.
+First `id 42` instantiates it to `Nat`, then `id a`, instantiates it to the outer scope's type `x`.

 ### Type constructors
 Just as values are built using data constructors, types are built from _type constructors_.
-Nullary type constructors like `Nat`, `Int`, `Float` are already types, but other type constructors like `List` and `Tuple` (see [built-in type constructors](#built-in-type-constructors)) take type parameters in order to yield types. `List` is a unary type constructor, so it takes one type (the type of the list elements) . `List Nat` is a type and `Tuple Nat Int` is a type.
+Nullary type constructors like `Nat`, `Int`, `Float` are already types, but other type constructors like `List` and `->` (see [built-in type constructors](#built-in-type-constructors)) take type parameters in order to yield types. `List` is a unary type constructor, so it takes one type (the type of the list elements), and `->` is a binary type constructor. `List Nat` is a type and `Nat -> Int` is a type.

 #### Kinds of Types
 Types are to values as _kinds_ are to type constructors.
 Unison attributes a kind to every type constructor, which is determined by its number of type parameters and the kinds of those type parameters.

+A type must be well kinded, just like an expression must be well typed, and for the same reason.
+However, there is currently no syntax for kinds and they do not appear in Unison programs (this will certainly change in a future version of Unison).

 Unison’s kinds have the following forms:

 * A nullary type constructor or ordinary type has kind `Type`.
 * A type constructor has kind `k1 -> k2` where `k1` and `k2` are kinds.

-For example `List`, a unary type constructor, has kind `Type -> Type` (it takes a type and yields a type), a binary type constructor like `Tuple` has kind `Type -> Type -> Type` (it takes a type and yields a partially applied unary type constructor).
-A type constructor of kind `(Type -> Type) -> Type` is a _higher-order_ type constructor (it takes a type constructor and yields a type).
+For example `List`, a unary type constructor, has kind `Type -> Type` as it takes a type and yields a type.
+A binary type constructor like `->` has kind `Type -> Type -> Type`, as it takes two types (it actually takes a type and yields a partially applied unary type constructor that takes the other type).
+A type constructor of kind `(Type -> Type) -> Type` is a _higher-order_ type constructor (it takes a unary type constructor and yields a type).

 ### Type application
 A type constructor is applied to a type or another type constructor, depending on its kind, similarly to how functions are applied to arguments at the term level. `C T` applies the type constructor `C` to the type `T`.
 Type application associates to the left, so the type `A B C` is the same as the type `(A B) C`.